Beyond-Better/bb/docs/user/guides/windows_guide.md

 ### Initializing a Project

-1. Open BB Manager.
+1. Open Command Prompt
-2. Choose option 4 (Run BB command).
-3. Select your project directory.
+2. Navigate to your project directory
-4. Enter `init` as the command.
+3. Run `bb init`
-5. Follow the prompts to configure your project.
+4. Follow the prompts to configure your project

 ### Starting BB

-1. Open BB Manager.
-2. Choose option 4 (Run BB command).
-3. Select your project directory.
+1. Navigate to your project directory
-4. Enter `start` as the command.
+2. Run `bb start`
-5. BB will start and open in your default web browser.
+3. BB will start and open in your default web browser

 ### Stopping BB

-1. Open BB Manager.
-2. Choose option 4 (Run BB command).
-3. Select your project directory.
+1. Navigate to your project directory
-4. Enter `stop` as the command.
+2. Run `bb stop`

 ### Certificate Management